barkibu/kb-ruby/README.md

 - `save!`
   - persists (create or update) the entity to the Knowledge Base
   - throws an `KB::Error` exception if something went wrong
+- `destroy!`
+  - deletes the entity in the Knowledge Base
+  - throws a `KB::Error` exception if something went wrong

 #### Assessment 📄